turing-meta-learning/tig-hugo-group/content/home/ack.md

  css_class = ""
 +++

-Developed mainly at the University of Sheffield, with partial support by a Wellcome Trust Innovator Award.
+Developed with support from the [Alan Turing Institute](https://www.turing.ac.uk/).